jayyangsj/Programming/README.md

 # Hello World!
-#### Here you will find all my toy programs written in Python, Java, C++, and other programming languages.
+#### Here are my programming projects(academic and independent) and toys written in Python, Java, C++, and other programming languages.